anyangumajimbo/VocaFluence/README.md

 ### 3. Practice Session
 - Student reads the script aloud while recording
 - Audio is uploaded to server for processing
-- **OpenAI Whisper API transcribes audio to text**
-- System compares transcribed text with original script
+- AI transcribes audio and compares with original text
 - System calculates accuracy, fluency, and overall score
-- Student receives targeted feedback comments
+- Student receives 3 targeted feedback comments
-- **Transcript comparison is displayed for review**

 ### 4. Progress Tracking
-- All sessions are saved with scores, feedback, and transcripts
+- All sessions are saved with scores and feedback
 - Dashboard shows statistics and recent sessions
 - History page displays all practice sessions
 - Progress charts show improvement over time